 Understanding T-Test Results

 Before creating a graph, it’s crucial to understand what a t-test tells you.
 A t-test generates a p-value, which indicates the probability of observing the difference between your two groups by chance alone.
 A small p-value (typically less than 0.05) suggests that the difference between the means is statistically significant, meaning it’s unlikely to have occurred due to random variation.
-(See Also: How To Import Contacts From Google Sheets To Gmail)
+(See Also: How To Make A Form On Google Sheets)

 Choosing the Right Chart Type